alaindiouly/coding-assignment/README.md

 # coding-assignment
-contact app for codeworks application process using JQuey / HTML / CSS Flexbox
+contact app for codeworks application process using JQuery / HTML / CSS Flexbox

     What the project does